What To Plant In June

 Amend The Soil

 Please remember to amend your soil, if it needs it.
-Here are a few of the items I use in my garden, when needed:
+Here are a few of the items I use in my garden when required:

 UPDATE: My New Favorite Soil

-I’m starting to see this great product online and in local garden shops!
+I’m seeing this fantastic product online and in local garden shops!
 It’s the perfect mix of everything you need in your garden.

 Are you wondering what the term pH level is when gardening?
 Each plant prefers a different level of acidity to grow the very best harvest.
 The level of acidity desired varies between each plant variety.

-Therefore, you can adjust the pH of your soil by adding lime or sulfur to bring it up or down depending on what your soil needs for the plants going into your garden space.
-You can have your soil tested, possibly by your state extension service, or try and do it yourself with a soil tester. pH Tester
+Therefore, you can adjust the pH of your soil by adding lime or sulfur to bring it up or down, depending on what your soil needs for the plants going into your garden space.
+You can have your soil tested, possibly by your state extension service, or try to do it yourself with a soil tester. pH Tester

 What to Plant in June by Zone

-In some areas, June is the perfect time to get things planted in your garden, but in other areas, it may not be the ideal time to plant, particularly if it is too cool.
+In some areas, June is the perfect time to get things planted in your garden, but in other places, it may not be the ideal time to grow, particularly if it is too cool.
 Below, you will learn what you can plant in each zone.

 Zone 1